 All full-time Bennington College students must be covered by a health insurance policy.
 Students may choose to be covered under the College's health insurance plan or by a family/personal policy.
 It is the responsibility of the policyholder/student to inquire with a provider about whether that provider participates in the student’s insurance plan and if prior authorization by a primary care provider or insurance carrier is necessary for services away from home.
 Students must provide a copy of their insurance card to the school and plan accordingly to pay their bill.

 If a student chooses to be covered by a policy other than the College’s plan, s/he must acknowledge and certify that s/he is covered under another valid and collectible insurance policy and does not wish to supplement her/his insurance by completing a waiver and proof of insurance.
 Students who have not opted-out of the College insurance by February 14 will be enrolled automatically in the Bollinger Insurance policy offered by Bennington College.
 The six-month premium of $688.50 will be charged to each student’s account.

 Bollinger Insurance policy features:

 - No deductible or copay/coinsurance for services on campus.

 - Bollinger's Insurance Plan website

-- Prescription drugs are covered within the overall policy maximum with tiered co-pays.
+- Prescription drugs are covered within the overall policy maximum with tiered copays when purchased at a pharmacy.